 If you are a Gmail user then while working on the mail based application you often meet up with some technical errors which affect your work and you may get irritated with these errors.
-550 is one of the most common errors reported by users at the time of sending emails.
-550 error means that there is some problem with the recipient server which makes it unable to deliver the mail.
+Error code 550 is one of the most common errors reported by users at the time of sending emails.
+Error code 550 means that there is some problem with the recipient server which makes it unable to deliver the mail.

 Here are the symptoms of this error:

 1. “Message sending failed”, “No mailbox by that name is currently available” or “No Such user here” etc. popup messages are displayed according to the reason.